 Heatherlands Primary School is a three-form entry National Support Primary School.
-In the first term of using Trackit Lights they were able to reduce negative behaviour incidents by over 50% whilst making huge reductions in their teacher’s workload regarding behaviour admin.
-Since then, they have seen further reductions every year with incidents dropping by an average of 40% compared to the previous year.
+In the first term of using Trackit Lights they were able to reduce negative behaviour incidents by over 50% and then saw a further 15% reduction by the following year, they were also able to make huge reductions in their teachers behaviour admin workload.

 This case study explores how the school has transformed their behaviour through using Trackit Lights alongside Restorative approaches and other strategies.

 “As a National Support School, we are designated to work with schools with Ofsted inspection grades of Requires Improvement or Special Measures to help and support them in their specific areas of need.
 Many of the schools we visit are struggling with behaviour and we always signpost them to Trackit Lights.”
 Bea Collis, Assistant Head, Heatherlands Primary

 Promoting Positive Behaviours

 Research suggests that especially with primary aged children, reaffirming positive behaviour that the child is already doing, is cognitively far easier to conceptualise than telling the child to behave in a way that they are not currently doing.
 Last year, Heatherlands School logged nearly 110,000 behaviours and 85% of them were positive.
 They run a ‘Promoting Positive Behaviours Policy’, which puts a greater emphasis on praise and celebration than warnings and sanctions.